Reflexology and Hay Fever

-Some of us get minor symptoms whilst others can be confined to home with the windows closed.
+Some get minor symptoms whilst others can be confined to home with the windows closed.
 Runny nose, sore itchy eyes; sneezing and wheezing, hay fever can ruin your summer.

 The medical name for hay fever is Seasonal Allergic Rhinitis Those who have an allergy, for example to cat or dog hair, suffer from Allergic Rhinitis and again can be susceptible to asthma.